jedcrandall/jedcrandall.github.com/courses/cse468fall2023/syllabus.md

 Your attendance will be self-recorded in Canvas.
 Reporting yourself as present when you were actually absent will be considered a violation of academic integrity (same as cheating on an assignment).
+Do not record yourself as present for excused absences, the TA and I will adjust your score from our end.

 ## Instruction Style